markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 * Click `Deploy a project`.
 * On the `Projects` console, click `Create new project`.
 * Use a project template called `Object detection`.
-Click `Next`, and then click `Create`.
+Click `Next`.
+* Update the `Project name` to be unique.
+By default, it is called `Object-detection`, but you need to add your user suffix (e.g., `Object-detection05-03`).
+* Now that you have a unique project name, click `Create` at the bottom of the page.
 Project creation could take a few seconds.
 You will know that the project is fully created when you see `Description`, `Creation time`, and `Last updated` are populated in the console.
 Once you see a green banner at the top of the page indicating a successful creation, click your web browser refresh button if those fields are still blank.

 ### Step 2 - Deploy the project to the device